Montana Historical Society

 Welcome to Montana SHPO

 The Montana State Historic Preservation Office (SHPO) works together with all Montanans to promote the preservation of our state's historic and cultural places.
 From 10,000-year-old archaeological sites to 100-year-old homestead farms, a lot of history has unfolded beneath the big Montana sky.
-We encourage people across the state to identify, document, recognize and protect the heritage sites of Montana, preserving our rich cultural landscape for generations to come.
+We encourage people across the state to identify, document, recognize, and protect the heritage sites of Montana, preserving our rich cultural landscape for generations to come.

 Historic private residential or commercial building preservation funding opportunities are limited, and SHPO does not administer any grant programs for these types of properties.
 We recommend exploring the Preservation Funding tab at the bottom of this page.